 Shirts must have a collar with a top button which should be properly done up.
 Shirts should also be tucked into trousers or skirts at all times.
 Ties should not be loose around the neck and should be a reasonable length.
 During the summer term only, KS2 pupils may wear a sky blue polo shirt and KS3 pupils may wear a white polo shirt.
 In the summer term, pupils do not have to wear a tie if they are wearing a polo shirt and girls may also wear a blue gingham school dress.

 All pupils should wear black shoes which are fully enclosed and can be polished.
 Canvas, suede or trainer shoes are not permitted.
 Shoes must not have a heel.
+No boots.

 The Academy has three uniform stockists: